mayTermux/myTermux/README.md

   - **Unable to locate package "..."**

-  This error because install before update repository, to fix this run "pkg" or "apt" update to get repository newest and them run again installation script.
+  This error because install before update repository, to fix this run "pkg" or "apt" update to get repository newest and then run again installation script.

   |Unable to locate package|Unable to locate package|
   |--|--|